lokeshh/gsoc2016/source/_posts/2016-07-02-visualization.markdown

 ## Gruff

 Gruff is a new plotting library that has just been added to Daru.
-One can say that Gruff fill the gap where the other two libraries currently lag behind.

-TOBECOMPLETED
+With [Gruff](https://github.com/topfunky/gruff) provides a number of beatiful themes to choose from.

+## Choose from different libraries

+To easily movie between these all these libraries, Daru has following functions:

+- `Daru.plotting_library`
+- `Daru::Vector#plotting_library`
+- `Daru::DataFrame#plotting_library`

+Using `Daru.plotting_library = :gruff` one can movie from Nyaplot from Gruff.
+This means all the plots created after this will be plotted using Gruff.

+Inorder to change change plotting library for only a specific vector, one can use `dv.plotting_library = :gruff`.
+This will only changae plotting library for this vector and all other vector created will created using the library as set by `Daru.plotting_library`.

 ## Summary